How accurate is your fitness tracker or smartwatch?

 Wearables with the most accurate heart-rate tracking

 Tracking your heart rate is one of the best ways to monitor improvements in health and fitness levels, so accuracy and consistency is important.
-Our testers strap on a heart-rate monitor before hitting the treadmill walking and running, and then taking a well-deserved rest.
-We compare the readings with the data from the fitness watch or activity tracker, and calculate the percentage difference between them.
+Our testers strap on a chest belt heart-rate monitor before taking part in low intensity exercise, high intensity running and cycling and a well-deserved rest.

-Two of the activity trackers on test score just one star for heart-rate tracking.
+Plenty of the fitness trackers we've tested earn just two - or even one - star for heart-rate tracking.

 How does my smartwatch or fitness tracker calculate distance?